AASani29/NutriAI/README.md

 **The Problem:** Traditional diet apps suggest "Grilled Chicken and Quinoa" which is impossible for him.
 He needs energy but meat prices just doubled this week.

-**LocaNutri Solution (Feature 2):** The Price Optimization Engine detects the price hike in meat.
+**NutriAI Solution (Feature 2):** The Price Optimization Engine detects the price hike in meat.
 It generates a high-calorie meal plan using Lentils (Dal), Potato (Aloo), and Eggs, ensuring he gets his required protein and energy for 40% less cost than the meat-based option.

 ### Case Study B: The Diabetic Homemaker in Summer
 **Profile:** Sumaiya, 45.
 Type-2 Diabetic.
 Manages a household kitchen without 24/7 air conditioning.

 **The Problem:** She bought spinach and milk in the morning.
 It is an extremely hot and humid day (38°C).
 A standard app assumes these foods are good for 3 days.

-**LocaNutri Solution (Feature 3 & 4):** The Weather-Adaptive Guard detects the heatwave.
+**NutriAI Solution (Feature 3 & 4):** The Weather-Adaptive Guard detects the heatwave.
 It sends her an alert at 4 PM: "High Heat Alert!
 Your spinach will lose nutrition and spoil by tomorrow.
 Please cook it for dinner tonight."
 The Clinical Shield ensures the suggested recipe uses minimal oil and no added sugar, keeping her blood sugar stable.

 ### Case Study C: The Garment Worker with Anemia
 **Profile:** Fatema, 22.
 Works long shifts.
 Diagnosed with Anemia (Iron deficiency).
 Often skips meals to save money.

 **The Problem:** She buys expensive imported apples because she thinks they are "healthy," wasting money.
 She ignores cheap local greens because she doesn't know their value.

-**LocaNutri Solution (Feature 2 & 5):** The app suggests Local Superfoods.
+**NutriAI Solution (Feature 2 & 5):** The app suggests Local Superfoods.
 It recommends Kochu Shak (Taro Leaves) and Lal Shak (Red Amaranth)—which are incredibly cheap and rich in iron.
 It also prompts her to add a slice of Lemon (Vitamin C) to her meal to help her body absorb the iron, a zero-cost medical intervention.

 ### Case Study D: The "Leftover" Dilemma
 **Profile:** A middle-class family with leftover Panta Bhat (soaked rice) from the previous night.

 **The Problem:** They want to eat it to avoid waste, but the weather has been warm, and bacterial growth is a risk.

-**LocaNutri Solution (Feature 5):** The user inputs "Leftover Soaked Rice."
+**NutriAI Solution (Feature 5):** The user inputs "Leftover Soaked Rice."
 The app checks the local temperature history.
 It calculates that the risk of bacterial contamination is high because the kitchen was above 30°C overnight.
 It advises: "Risk of bacterial growth detected.
 Do not consume raw.
 Thoroughly fry with onions and chilies to ensure safety, or discard."

 ## Technology Stack